belenaj/belenaj/README.md

 ### Hi there!
-I'm Jorge 👋
+It's Jorge 👋
 ---
 #### I'm a Data Engineer
-- 🔭 I’m currently working on Advanced Analytics with Snowflake ❄️ and Spark at Vistaprint
+- 🔭 I’m currently working on Advanced Analytics with dbt, databricks and snowflake ❄️ at Vistaprint
 - 👯 I’m open to collaborate on coding projects for environmental 🌱 initiatives
 - ⚡ Fun fact: I love mountain biking and bouldering